marianoguerra/ioriodb/README.rst

 WARNING
 -------

-    this is pre alpha software, it will break your hearth (and your data) use it only for evaluation and testing
+    this is alpha software, it will break your hearth (and your data) use it only for evaluation and testing

 Roadmap